 The Foundation manages its investment portfolio in a manner consistent with the Massachusetts Uniform Prudent Management of Institutional Funds Act ("MPMIFA").
 MPMIFA allows prudent appropriation of the total return on donor restricted endowment funds taking into consideration the Foundation's long and short-term needs, present and anticipated financial requirements, expected future total return on its investments, price level trends and general economic conditions.
 The Trustees have authorized a spending policy based on 4.25% of a trailing thirteen-quarter rolling market value of these funds.
-This policy is designed to preserve the value of donor restricted endowment funds in real terms (after inflation) and provide a predictable flow of funds to support operations.
+This policy is designed to preserve the value of donor restricted endowment funds in real terms (after inflation) and provide a predictable flow of funds to support Foundation activities.
 Although not required by state law, the same spending policy is followed for the donor restricted purpose funds.
-For the years ended March 31, 2022 and 2021, the Foundation had approximately \$5,316,450 and \$5,175,900, respectively, of this return available for spending, of which the Foundation utilized \$5,100,270 and \$4,733,268, respectively.
+For the years ended March 31, 2023 and 2022, the Foundation had approximately \$6,161,050 and \$5,316,450, respectively, of this return available for spending, of which the Foundation utilized \$5,756,028 and \$5,100,270 respectively.